michelleconville/bakery-lane/README.md

 ## User Experience (UX)
 ### User Stories
 First time users
-•	I want to be able to find the types of cakes that are available
+*	I want to be able to find the types of cakes that are available
-•	I want to be able to contact the Bakery
+*	I want to be able to contact the Bakery
-•	I want to understand the main purpose of the website
+*	I want to understand the main purpose of the website
-•	I want to be able to intuitively navigate the website
+*	I want to be able to intuitively navigate the website

 Returning User
-•	I want to be able to contact the bakery
+*	I want to be able to contact the bakery
-•	I want to be able to find out more information about the bakery
+*	I want to be able to find out more information about the bakery
-•	I want to follow the bakery on social media
+*	I want to follow the bakery on social media

 Site Owner
-•	I want users to get to know more about the bakery
+*   I want users to get to know more about the bakery
-•	I want the users to be able to contact us
+*	I want the users to be able to contact us
-•	I want users to follow us on social media
+*   I want users to follow us on social media

-### Wireframes

 ## Design
 ### Device Dimensions